chef-boneyard/inspec-aws-old/TESTING_AGAINST_AWS.md

 # Testing Against AWS - Integration Testing

+## Problem Statement

+We want to be able to test AWS-related InSpec resources against AWS itself.
+This means we need to create constructs ("test fixtures") in AWS to examine using InSpec.
+For cost management, we also want to be able to destroy

 ## General Approach

-In general, we use Terraform to setup test objects in AWS, then run a predefined set of InSpec controls against it (which should all pass); finally we tear down the the environment using Terraform.
+We use Terraform to setup test fixtures in AWS, then run a defined set of InSpec controls against these (which should all pass), and finally tear down the test fixtures with Terraform.
+For fixtures that cannot be managed by Terraform, we manually setup fixtures using instructions below.

-We also use the AWS CLI credentials system to manage credentials.
+We use the AWS CLI credentials system to manage credentials.

 ### Installing Terraform

 Download [Terraform](https://www.terraform.io/downloads.html).
-We currently require at least v0.10 .
-You may also consider using [tfenv](https://github.com/kamatama41/tfenv), which allows you to install and choose from multiple versions.
+We require at least v0.10 .
+To install and choose from multiple Terraform versions, consider using [tfenv](https://github.com/kamatama41/tfenv).

 ### Installing AWS CLI